 Skip to content

-1. Football
+1. FOOTBALL

-2. EFL Cup
+2. EFL CUP

-EFL Cup: Dates, schedule, history & odds
+EFL Cup: Dates, schedule, format and history

 With a Europa League place on offer to the winner, the EFL Cup retains plenty of prestige, even if a lot of the Premier League clubs opt to rotate their squads for the early rounds, often giving youngsters and fringe players the chance to impress.